 Joy picked me up from the airport; I arrange to come in on the day they make the Costco run for their family & the church.
 Then either she or Arlene pick me up on their way back from the Costco run.
 It works out well for both of us.
 Joy will also be taking me to Kawaihae on Monday; I told her how we almost were able to pick up the car today but I was sent an email stating in no uncertain terms that I could not pick the car up today!

 On the way to the airport in Honolulu, Curtis made a request, he wanted me to send him a thumbs up text once a week so he would know I was still alive!
 I told him all he had to do was read the blog; he said he had not read it in a couple of years.
-So I sent him this photo & text shortly after I got to the house; it is the start of the I Am Still Alive texts.
+So I sent him this photo & caption shortly after I got to the house; it is the start of the I Am Still Alive texts.

 IASA #1 Got to house about 30 min ago.